Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 consists of

 * PACT $T$
-* actual type arguments $A_1, \ldots, A_n$
+* type arguments $A_1, \ldots, A_n$

 To represent a valid iPACT, $T[A_1, \ldots, A_n]$ should satisfy the following conditions.

-* $T$ is a valid PACT with $n$ formal type parameters
+* $T$ is a valid PACT with $n$ type parameters
 * $\forall i \in [1,n]: A_i$ must be one of the following kinds
     - valid concrete type
     - valid projected type
-    - type argument available in the current type context
+    - type parameter available in the current type context $\Gamma$
       TODO(What is a type context?)
       TODO(Inner vs nested contexts)
-* $\forall i \in [1,n]: A_i <: F_i$ where $F_i$ is the respective formal type argument of $T$
+* $\forall i \in [1,n]: A_i <: F_i$ where $F_i$ is the respective type parameter of $T$

-##### Type arguments
+##### Type parameters

-Type arguments are a special kind of abstract types, which are introduced by PACTs.
+Type parameters are a special kind of abstract types, which are introduced by PACTs.
 They are valid only in the context of their declaring PACT.

-When creating an iPACT from PACT, type arguments go through [capturing][Type argument capturing] and create *captured* type arguments, which follow special rules described in more detail below.
+When creating an iPACT from PACT, type parameters with their respective type arguments go through [capturing][Type capturing] and create *captured* type arguments, which follow special rules described in more detail below.

-###### Unbounded type arguments
+###### Bounded type parameters

+A bounded type parameter is an abstract type which is used to specify upper type bounds for type parameters and is defined as $F <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type parameter $F$.

+To represent a valid bounded type parameter of PACT $T$, $F <: B_1, \ldots, B_n$ should satisfy the following conditions.

+* $F$ is a type parameter of PACT $T$
+* $\forall i \in [1,n]: B_i$ must be one of the following kinds
+    - valid concrete type
+    - a type parameter available in the current type context $\Gamma$

+TODO(Single generic bound allowed)

+TODO(Only one class bound allowed)

+###### Mixed-site variance

+To implement subtyping between parameterized types, Kotlin uses *mixed-site variance* --- a combination of declaration- and use-site variance, which is easier to understand and reason about, compared to wildcards from Java.
+Mixed-site variance means you can specify, whether you want your parameterized type to be co-, contra- or invariant on some type parameter, both in type parameter (declaration-site) and type argument (use-site).
+For more practical discussion about mixed-site variance, we readdress you to [generics][Generics].

+###### Declaration-site variance

-An unbounded type argument $F$ is an abstract type which may capture any valid type.
-It is also *invariant* by default (see [subtyping][Subtyping] for more details on variance); if one needs co- or contravariant type argument, they need to use [projected type arguments][Projected type arguments].
+An invariant type parameter $F$ is an abstract type which may capture any valid type (see [subtyping][Subtyping] for more details on variance); if one needs co- or contravariant type parameter, they need to use projected type parameters.

-To represent a valid unbounded type argument of PACT $T$, $F$ should satisfy the following conditions.
+To represent a valid invariant type parameter of PACT $T$, $F$ should satisfy the following conditions.

-* $F$ is a type argument available in the current type context
+* $F$ is a type parameter available in the current type context $\Gamma$

-###### Projected type arguments

-TODO(Mixed-site variance)

-Projected type arguments are abstract types which are used to support declaration-site variance for parameterized types, i.e., the ability to declare a type argument as *covariant* or *contravariant*.
-The variance information is used by [subtyping][Subtyping] and for checking allowed operations on values of co- and contravariant type arguments.
+Projected type parameters are abstract types which are used to declare a type parameter as *covariant* or *contravariant*.
+The variance information is used by [subtyping][Subtyping] and for checking allowed operations on values of co- and contravariant type parameters.

-> Kotlin also supports use-site variance, which is covered in more detail [here][Use-site variance].

-To represent a valid covariant type argument $\triangleleft F$ of PACT $T$, $\triangleleft F$ should satisfy the following conditions.
+To represent a valid covariant type parameter $\triangleleft F$ of PACT $T$, $\triangleleft F$ should satisfy the following conditions.

-* $F$ is a type argument available in the current type context
+* $F$ is a type parameter available in the current type context $\Gamma$

-To represent a valid contravariant type argument $\triangleright F$ of PACT $T$, $\triangleright F$ should satisfy the following conditions.
+To represent a valid contravariant type parameter $\triangleright F$ of PACT $T$, $\triangleright F$ should satisfy the following conditions.

-* $F$ is a type argument available in the current type context
+* $F$ is a type parameter available in the current type context $\Gamma$

 TODO(type projections are not allowed on functions and properties)